devinluo27/NeRF-101-Doc/README.md

 ## Run NeRF with example data
 This section is about how we can get the NeRF pytorch code to train on the datasets given in the repository.
 The repo has collated a number of example datasets which can be used to train models and the steps below detail how to do so.

-Before we get started on how to use COLMAP, we must first see what it is.
-COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface.
-It offers a wide range of features for reconstruction of ordered and unordered image collections.

 We start by downloading the datasets of the models we want to train.
 Lets us use the examples of lego and fern.
 ```
 bash download_example_data.sh